Hiragana Design ひらがなデザイン

 Anatomy and spacing of the character are shown above.
 Hiragana M consists of "tate" (たて), "mawari" (まわり) and "musubi" (むすび) elements.
 These occur commonly in hiragana.

 The Unicode hiragana block has unused slots at code points U+3040, U+3097 and U+3098.
 Therefore it is technically possible to add more characters.
-However one would first have to overcome several other hurdles.
+However one would first have to overcome a few other hurdles.
+It is not impossible thought.
+For example the hiragana character yori ゟ was added to Unicode in the early 2000's.

 -Juho Viitasalo-